These ways of working guidelines apply to all our programs and services and inform our work at all times.

 We recognise that climate change has an impact on the vulnerability of people and communities in Australia and in the Asia Pacific region and we seek to respond to this wherever possible, with a particular focus on adaptation.

 As a signatory to the Australian Council for International Development (ACFID) Code of Conduct, we are committed to high standards in financial reporting, management and ethical practice.
-Further information on the code and its complaints handling procedure is available at www.acfid.asn.au.
+More information about the code and its complaints handling procedure is available at acfid.asn.au.